villekoi/hobbies/philately/README.md

 Print the template on your preferred paper size.
 They are designed for A4.

 Fill in the stamp information manually.
-Cut along the "perforations" or in the imperforate design, in the middle of the black area.
+Cut along the "perforations", or in the imperforate design, try to keep half way between the tags while cutting.
 Just like in the 1840s.

 📂 Files Included
 stamp_tag_template.pdf: Ready-to-print PDF version of the "perforated" template.